Meet Dr. Hunt BatjerLeader in Cerebrovascular Surgery and Brain Injury

 Dr. Batjer has dedicated his career to defining state-of-the-art neurosurgical innovations and training the next generation of surgeons.
 He has combined expertise in the operating room and highly personalized support for each of his patient with a willingness to advocate for medical progress.
 As examples, this includes activities such as testimony to the Unites States Congress on the future of medical manpower and serving as the Co-Chair of the National Football League (NFL) Head, Neck, and Spine Committee.

-He is currently President of the Society of Neurological Surgeons and President-Elect of the American Association of Neurological Surgeons Dr. Batjer has served in leadership positions in a large number of other national organizations including as President of the Congress of Neurological Surgeons, the Society of University Neurosurgeons, Chair of the American Board of Neurological Surgery, Past-President of the Neurosurgical Society of America, and Chair of the Residency Review Committee for Neurological Surgery under the ACGME.
+He is currently President of the American Association of Neurological Surgeons, an international scientific and educational association with a membership of 9,000 neurosurgeons from all parts of the world.
+Dr. Batjer has served in leadership positions in a large number of other national organizations including as Immediate Past President of the Society of Neurological Surgeons, as well as past roles as President of the Congress of Neurological Surgeons, the Society of University Neurosurgeons, Neurosurgical Society of America, as well as Chair of the American Board of Neurological Surgery and Chair of the Residency Review Committee for Neurological Surgery under the ACGME.

 Dr. Batjer is at the forefront of advancing clinical care and research on traumatic brain injuries, such as concussions.
 He serves as the Co-Director of the Texas Institute for Brain Injury and Repair at UT Southwestern which will serve both an educational, service, and research role to improve care in North Texas.